EV Charging Insights

 • Short frequent trips?
 A lower kW charger (e.g., 7 kW) might suffice.

 • Longer trips?
-Opt for a higher kW charger (e.g., 150 kW) at public stations for faster charging.
+Opt-in for a higher kW charger (e.g., 150 kW) at public stations for faster charging.

 • Maximum range?
 Consider an EV with a higher kWh battery capacity.